2

 What is a wafer technician?

 A wafer technician, often called a wafer process technician, is responsible for operating and maintaining equipment used in semiconductor wafer fabrication.
-They monitor production processes, ensure quality standards, and troubleshoot equipment issues in a cleanroom environment, typically requiring knowledge of process tools and safety protocols.
+They monitor production processes, troubleshoot equipment issues, and ensure quality standards are met in a cleanroom environment, often working with tools like photolithography and etching machines.

 What entry level tech jobs pay the most?